 In the end, the crisis ended with a royal intervention.
 King Bhumibol Adulyadej summoned Suchinda and Chamlong (who had previously been arrested) for an audience, which was broadcasted live on television.
 The king said:

 I implore both of you, General Suchinda and Lieutenant Colonel Chamlong, to unite together rather than oppose each other.
 This is a nation for all of us, not just for one or two people.
 We must resolve our problems together.
 When people fight, they often forget why they are fighting, and what problem they are attempting to resolve; they are now solely aiming at winning.
 But in the end, no one will win.
 Everyone will lose.
 Those fighting will lose.
 And above all, the nation will lose.
 Even those outside Bangkok will lose.
 Once the country has been destroyed, what is the purpose of saying you are the victor when you are standing upon ruins and debris?

 Only with this dramatic conclusion was the crisis finally resolved.
 Chamlong called off the protests.
 Suchinda quickly resigned and retired permanently from politics.
 The government at first attempted to cling to power and tried to nominate Air Chief Marshal Somboon Rahong for prime minister.
-The Speaker of the House ended up nominating Anand Panyarachun’s name for royal assent, however: an announcement greeted with relief by many people.
-Anand returned for a second stint as premier.
+Somboon, sure that he was about to ascend to the premiership, dressed up and got ready at his house for a ceremony to receive the royal command appointing him as premier.

-Mild-mannered and cautious, he later dissolved parliament and lost the next election to Banharn Silpa-acha of the Chart Thai Party.
+Mild-mannered and cautious, Chuan later dissolved parliament and lost the next election to Banharn Silpa-acha of the Chart Thai Party.
 He in turn faced a no-confidence motion, dissolved parliament, and lost election to General Chavalit Yongchaiyudh of the New Aspiration party.
-Chavalit’s administration was short-lived; the Asian Financial Crisis soon erupted and the prime minister, like his predecessor, dissolved parliament after facing a no-confidence debate.
-Chuan’s Democratic Party was returned as prime minister for the second time in 1997.
+Chavalit’s administration was similarly short-lived; the Asian Financial Crisis soon erupted and the prime minister, like his predecessor, dissolved parliament after facing a no-confidence debate.
+Chuan’s Democratic Party was returned as prime minister for the second time in 1997 after forming a shaky coalition.
 Chuan made it his priority to nurse Thailand’s economy back to health.

 It seemed like Thailand had turned a new page in its history, and that it had finally entered a golden age of unprecedented democracy.
 But this was not to be.
 If the final years of the 20th century was a blossoming of democracy, the first two decades of the 21st was to see the return of crisis and instability.